lakonis/s_Regina2018/slides.md

 ===
 From here, we decided to rethink the role and the mission of the journal in the humanities, or more precisely to renew or revitalise its original mission, which is to create a public space for sharing and discussing hypothesis, ideas, experiences, aiming at one goal only, the progress of knowledge.

 Such ambition does not come out of the blue for Sens Public.
-It has an particular history that makes the journal a natural place for such and experimentation.
-From its origin on the web in 2003, the journal Sens Public never stopped to address what could be the production and the circulation of knowledge in the public space in the digital era.
+It has an particular history that makes the journal a natural place for such an experimentation.
+From its origin on the web in 2003, the journal never stopped to address the issue of the production and the circulation of knowledge in the digital era.

 Therefore experimenting a new form of scholarly communication aligns naturally with the journal's DNA.
-It aims at opening a new kind of public and publishing space in which the scientific community could grow up to an intelligence network (Vitali-Rosati).
+It aims at opening a new kind of public and publishing space in which the scientific community can develop into an intelligence network (Vitali-Rosati).

 §§§§§SLIDEmoveDown§§§§§